Galicia Genealogy Inquiries - 2008

 Petro (Peter) Barna died of a mining accident in Pennsylvania in 1943, but most mail contact was already lost, possibly due to the war.
 Did Trilka's daughter move to Kamionka, where there are also Barna families?
 If she is still alive, she would be somewhere between 70 years to 90 years old.

 Trilka Barna married another man named Barna/Barni and it is believed some of Petro Barna's step-brothers also came to America.
-Teodor Barna is buried in Shamokin, Pa. the next town west of Kulpmont.
+Teodor Barna is buried in Shamokin, Pa., the next town west of Kulpmont.
 John Barni was said to be related to Petro Barna.
 John is buried one town north of Kulpmont.

 Any help with this branch of the Barna family of Polany, Galicia is appreciated.
 At my website are also Fedak, Dupnak, and other related families.